-Here’s how I’m going to try to press into this Bible command this week.
-I am going to strive to treat my husband as if everything he says is really worthy of my complete attention.
-Yes, I’m actually going to pay attention when he speaks and treat his thoughts and feelings and ideas as very important.
+Here’s how I’m going to try to press into this Bible instruction this week.
+I am going to strive to treat my husband as if everything he says is really worth my complete attention.
+Yes, I’m going to actually pay attention when he speaks and treat his thoughts, feelings and ideas as very important.
 That’s how a person should respond if they think someone is worthy of great honor.
 Are you doing this with your husband?
-Are you even pivoting from what you’re doing to greet him when he comes home at the end of the day?!

-I wonder how your marriage and my marriage would be impacted if we started showing respect to our husbands, whether we FEEL like it or not.
-I have a sneaking suspicion that our men would stand a little taller, feel more confident, and be more courageous in seeking to honor God!
+I wonder how your marriage and my marriage would be impacted if we started showing respect to our husbands (whether we FEEL like it or not)?
+I have a sneaking suspicion that our men would stand a little taller, feel more confident, enjoy emotional intimacy with us much more, and maybe even be more courageous in seeking to honor God!

 So, this is just a brief reminder for all of us to be ever so careful with our men’s fragile hearts.
 Even though I think my husband’s little quirks are funny, it’s probably not a brilliant idea for me to share those quirks with other people.
 Even though I thought one of his blunders was hilarious, he’s going to feel disrespected if I share that funny story with others.
 Let’s all be vigilant in protecting our men’s hearts.
 They so desire our respect, especially in public.
 Maybe we all need to quote Ephesians 5:33 every morning before we start our day.
 It very simply says, “The wife must respect her husband.”